Flowers v. Mississippi

 Flowers v.
-Mississippi, No. 17–9572, 588 U.S. ___ (2019), was a United States Supreme Court case regarding the use of peremptory challenges to remove black jurors during a series of Mississippi criminal trials for Curtis Flowers, a black man convicted on murder charges.
+Mississippi, No. 17–9572, 588 U.S. 284 (2019), is a United States Supreme Court decision regarding the use of peremptory challenges to remove black jurors during a series of Mississippi criminal trials for Curtis Flowers, a black man convicted on murder charges.
 The Supreme Court held in Batson v.
 Kentucky that the use of peremptory challenges solely on the basis of race is unconstitutional.
 This case examined whether the Mississippi Supreme Court erred in how it applied Batson to this case.
 The Supreme Court ruled that Flowers' case fell under Batson and that the state inappropriately removed most of the potential black jurors during the trials.

+Background

+Peremptory challenges have a long history in the common law.
+In the United States they have been allowed by statute in federal criminal trials since 1790.
+States are generally free to legislate their own rules and procedures for peremptory challenges as long as they don't violate the Equal Protection Clause of the Fourteenth Amendment.
+In other words, peremptory challenges that discriminate on the basis of race are banned by the Fourteenth Amendment.
+Batson v.
+Kentucky (1986) created a three step procedure for analyzing peremptory challenges.
+The first step requires a criminal defendant to show that peremptory challenges were discriminatory.
+Before Batson overturned Swain v.
+Alabama defendants seeking to reverse criminal convictions required far more than a showing of race-based peremptory challenges in a single trial.
+Following Batson striking a single juror for a discriminatory purpose may be enough to show prima facie discrimination.
+Batson's second step requires the prosecution to offer a race-neutral explanation for striking the juror.
+At the last step the trial court decides if the prosecutor's race-neutral explanation was mere pretext for purposeful discrimination.